Tariq5mo/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 In the first part of this project, we used the module MySQLdb to connect to a MySQL database and execute your SQL queries.

-In the second part of this project, you used the module SQLAlchemy, an Object Relational Mapper (ORM).
+In the second part of this project, we used the module SQLAlchemy, an Object Relational Mapper (ORM).

 We learnt: